 I felt compelled to write to an audience of people who might possibly be able to understand my feelings.
 While I have not had a reunion with my birth mother, I have had a revelation of sorts.
-A while back I contacted the Catholic Children’s Aid Society of Toronto (the agency that handled my adoption) and requested the non-identifying information of my birth parents.
+A while back I contacted the agency that handled my adoption and requested the non-identifying information of my birth parents.
 These people are fantastic and (after a wait) supplied absolutely wonderful and revealing information about my time in foster care.
 They also revealed information, not only concerning “the facts” about my birth mom, but also regarding insights into her decision.

 I have read many articles written by birth moms that say they never stop loving the child they “gave up.”
 I grew up with an image that my mom gave birth, filled out some paperwork, and went about her way.
 It’s not that I resented this at all; quite the contrary, I respected her for whatever reason she had to give me up.
 I did, however, always harbor a lingering feeling that must have been a terrible inconvenience to her, and I never felt that she would have had any bond towards me.
 The information I received from CAS revealed a very different picture.

 My mother was the product of a broken home, unmarried, and living with her family on public assistance.
 She stated in her reason for adoption that she wanted a better life for me.
 My birth mom wrestled with the decision for two months (I was already in foster care at this time).
 The social worker noted in her report (any social workers out there reading this, please be aware that the picture you paint in your report beyond the mere facts might have enormous meaning to someone someday) that she attended the hearing regarding finalizing her release of all parental rights (she was not required to attend) and that she became very emotional at the hearing.
 When it was done, she stated she was surprised she had the strength to go through with it and that it took everything she had.

 This account provided so many insights to me.